dumantikinca/Capstone-Project-4/README.md

    * deadline dates

 ### Contributors
-This project was worked on individually by myself for the software engineering bootcamp.
-However, the helpful mentors from Hyperion Development have reviwed the project and commented on it too!
+This project was worked on individually by myself as a student and recieved help from Hishaam, my tutor.